lumeland/lume.land/docs/getting-started/page-data.md

 order: 3
 ---

-We just defined the variable `layout` in the front matter to assign a layout to the page.
-The front matter can contain all variables you want.
+The front matter can contain any variable that you want.
 For example, let's define a variable with the name `title`:

 <lume-code>